Klemek/us_int_fr/README.md

   * `Alt Gr` + `.` -> `·`
   * No dead keys for quote and tick

+## How to install

+1. Install the [Microsoft Keyboard Layout Creator](https://www.microsoft.com/en-us/download/details.aspx?id=102134) (Official link)
+2. Open the `.klc` file with the software
+3. Go to `Project` > `Build DLL and Setup Package`
+4. It'll create an installator in your Documents
+5. Open `setup.exe`
+6. Enjoy

 ## Layout with `Alt Gr`